CogSciUOS/DeepLearningToolbox/doc/tools.md

   may be used for processing and postprocessing.
 * `_process`: apply the tool to the preprocessed data.
 * `_postprocess`: maps the result from the internal format to the output format.
-This method fills gets the same `Data` object, to which the desired values should be added.
+This method gets the same `Data` object, to which the desired values should be added.
 The object also provides additional information that can be used for doing the postprocessing.

+Remark: the `Data` object can be seen as a fresh namespace, allowing to store values.
+It is not the `Data` object that is provided when invoking the tool, but a temporary object, that is just created for passing data betwen functions. (could we replace it by a simple dict?)

 ```python